 At night the show inside Halema'uma'u is even more spectacular!
 The Kilauea eruption is most evident when the sky is dark, as an orange glow emanates from the fiery furnace within Halema'uma'u Crater, easily visible from the overlook at the Jaggar Museum.

 Hawaii Volcanoes National Park is open 24 hours a day, so if you happen to be in the area in the evening we recommend an after-dark trip to the overlook.

 In addition to her persistence, one thing that makes Kilauea so fascinating is the ease of access.
 Consider that you can literally drive to the edge of the summit crater or hike to the bottom of the Kilauea Iki Crater to the east!

 Expect variable weather on this part of the island.
+It can change quickly from hot and sticky to cool and damp.
 You may be bundled in a rain jacket one moment, wearing only a t-shirt in the hot sun a few minutes later.
-It can be hot and sticky on the crater floor, or cold and damp on the rim.

 Mauna Loa is of course another active volcano Hawaii is known for.
 Because of the difficult access, recording the actual eruptions has been historically challenging.
 That mammoth Hawaii volcano last erupted for three weeks in 1984.

 For those wishing to see the dramatic spectacle as lava meets the ocean, there had been no active lava ocean entry on the Big Island between August, 2013 and July, 2016.
 Then on July 26, 2016, lava that had been flowing southeast of Pu'u 'O'o crossed the southern emergency road and entered the ocean at Kamokuna, near Kalapana.